 Get To Know The Traveling Taylors!

-Here’s what to avoid so you can experience the best of rabat safety from day one.
+Here’s what to avoid so you can experience the best of Rabat safety from day one.
+Since you’ll be covering a lot of ground on foot, it’s worth packing a pair of supportive walking sneakers like these to keep your feet comfortable all day.

 Rabat Safety Mistake #1: Assuming It’s Like Marrakech